 We are well-versed with the provisions of the Federal Employees’ Compensation Act (FECA), the law that governs benefits for federal workers hurt on the job.
 We can help you at any stage of a federal workers’ compensation claim, whether you have just been injured and need to file an initial form or your claim has been denied and you need to appeal or are ready for a schedule award.

 To schedule an appointment with an experienced New Jersey federal worker injury lawyer, call us at (856) 310-9002 or contact our office online.
 We are available to meet with you weekdays between 9 a.m. and 5 p.m.
-Even if we don’t take your case, we will only charge a $35 consultation fee.
-We waive the fee for certain union members.
+We offer a free consultation for injured workers.